 To zip the contents of your app:

 - Select the files you want to add to the zip file.

 - Right-click the selected files and select one of the following:

 - On Microsoft® Windows® devices, select Send to > Compressed (zipped) folder.

 - On Apple® Mac® devices, select Compress x items.

 - (Optional) If needed, you can rename the zip file.

 Once your app files are zipped, you’re ready to publish your app to the Chrome Web Store.
 For step-by-step instructions, see Publish in the Chrome Web Store.

 Once your app files are zipped, you’re ready to publish your app to the Chrome Web Store.
-For step-by-step instructions, see Chrome Kiosk quick start guide.
+For step-by-step instructions, see the Chrome kiosk app Quick Start Guide.